mierenhoop/xmpp/README.md

   * Location and (C-\>S) max attributes not supported.

 - XEP-0199 (XMPP Ping): Partial.
+TODO: remove this.

   * Received ping's are returned unless disabled.

 ## OMEMO

- `/omemo.c` contains implementations of X3DH, Double Ratchet and Protobuf with an API that is specifically tailored to OMEMO.
+ `omemo.c` contains implementations of X3DH, Double Ratchet and Protobuf with an API that is specifically tailored to OMEMO.
 We do not have dependencies on (any) libsignal or libolm code.

  Curve25519 and Ed25519 functions are handled by the c25519 library, which is included as amalgamation in `/c25519.c` and `/c25519.h`.
 Some changes have been made there which can be inspected with `$ git diff 2eef25dc -- c25519.*`.
+This Curve25519 implementation is noticably slower than curve25519\_donna.

  The version of OMEMO implemented is 0.3.0, updating this library to a newer version of OMEMO should be trivial, but supporting multiple